chjdev/chjdev.github.io/_posts/2016-06-07-docker-ubuntu.md

 [...]
 ```

-Next we create the <code>/etc/docker/daemon.json</code> and add our settings
+Next we create the `/etc/docker/daemon.json` file and add our settings
 there:

 {% highlight json %}